• Skip to primary navigation

 Make this even more heavenly by topping the warm cobbler with vegan vanilla ice cream.
 Or enjoy a decadent version of strawberry shortcake by adding vegan whipped topping!

-This is similar to a pie but so much easier.
+This dessert is similar to a pie but so much easier.
 My favorite part is where the bursting strawberries meet the cobbler topping.
 It’s even better when cold ice cream melts into the warm deliciousness.

-Some cobblers start with the batter at the bottom of the dish, but this one is traditionally made with a pillowy, cobblestone look.
-The topping puffs up nicely and forms a crisp, buttery layer above the sweet strawberries.
-The baked dough's flavor and texture are like a cross between a biscuit, vanilla cake, and a sugar cookie.
+Some cobblers start with the batter at the bottom of the dish, but this one is traditionally made with a pillowy, cobblestone look on top.
+The doughy topping puffs up nicely and forms a crisp, buttery layer above the sweet strawberries.

 Ingredients and Substitutions